scruff3y/Converter/README.md

 		QUANTITY *= coEfficients[QUANTITY.type][T]

-Thoughts: This matrix should probably be defined within a member function of
+Thoughts/Notes:

-	some 'Quantity' class, with access to the discussed enum.
+This matrix should probably be defined within a member function of some 'Quantity' class, with access to the discussed enum.
 This way, the *only* way to convert a value from one type to another is to pass a reference to that value and the desired type to that function, which can then check for invalid types/indices and such.
 Lets call this the 'converter' function.

 The converter function should probably be defined separately for each Dimension, so that attempting to change a unit from one dimension to another should throw an error (at you, the dev, not the user).

 ---------------------------------------------------------------------